Emmanuel Attipoe

-Emmanuel Amoh Attipoe (born 22 June 2000) is a Ghanaian footballer who plays for Spanish club UD Logroñés, on loan from Albacete Balompié.
+Emmanuel Amoh Attipoe (born 22 June 2000) is a Ghanaian professional footballer who plays for Spanish Segunda Federación club Ebro.
 Mainly a right back, he can also play as a right winger.

 Career

 Liberty Professionals

 A Liberty Professionals youth graduate, Attipoe made his first team debut on 28 March 2018, playing the last 20 minutes in a 2–0 away loss against International Allies.
 He played in all matches for the club during the campaign and made 3 assists before the league was halted.

 Extremadura

 On 6 September 2018, he was loaned to Spanish club Extremadura UD and was initially assigned to the youth setup.
 Attipoe made his debut abroad on 23 February 2019, starting with the reserves in a 3–1 away win against CD Valdelacalzada.
 On 24 May, he signed a permanent contract with the club.

 Attipoe made his first team debut for Extremadura on 8 June 2019, coming on as a second-half substitute for Kike Márquez in a 0–0 Segunda División home draw against RCD Mallorca.
 In the following two seasons, he was successfully converted into a right back, but left the club in January 2022 as their financial situation worsened.